-Our guide to making your online self-assessment return with tips on reducing you tax bill and avoiding fines.
+Our guide to making your online self-assessment return with tips on reducing your tax bill and avoiding fines.

-It is not just the Self Employed who are required to make an annual self assessment return.
-Many people who have their taxes collected through the PAYE system are still obliged to make a self assessment return, for example Company Directors; those with foreign income; those whose income exceeds £100,000 a year.
-Since 2013, a new group has been caught in the self assessment bracket, those parents affected by the new Child Benefit Charge (earning over 50k and still in receipt of child benefit).
-The means of collecting the new tax on child benefit is through self assessment.
+It is not just the Self-Employed who are required to make an annual self-assessment return.
+Many people who have their taxes collected through the PAYE system are still obliged to make a self-assessment return, for example Company Directors; those with foreign income; those whose income exceeds £100,000 a year; those affected by the Child Benefit Charge (earning over 50k and still in receipt of child benefit).

 Who needs to complete a self assessment tax return?

 Self-assessment does not affect everyone, as most UK taxpayers pay tax through PAYE (Pay As